2022 Gartner® Magic Quadrant™ SIEM

 Here are the five main authentication factor categories and how they work:

 Knowledge factors require the user to provide some data or information before they can access a secured system. a password or personal identification number (PIN) is the most common type of knowledge-based authentication factor used to restrict access to a system.
-Most generic application or network logins require a username/e-mail address and a corresponding password or PIN number to gain access.
+Most generic applications or network logins require a username/e-mail address and a corresponding password or PIN number to gain access.
 The username or e-mail address on its own is not considered an authentication factor - this is how the user claims their identity to the system.
 A password or PIN number is used to authenticate that the username or e-mail address is being provided by the correct person.

 Possession factors require the user to possess a specific piece of information or device before they can be granted access to the system.
 Possession factors are typically controlled through a device that is known to belong to the correct user.
 Here's how a typical process flow works for a possession-based authentication factor: